aakriiti2504/School_District_Analysis/README.md

 ### 3) How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 By replacing Thomas High Schools' ninth graders' math and reading scores, the ranking of the school moved from the 2nd position to the 8th position.
 Rest of the schools did not see much change in their rankings as much as Thomas High School.
+Thomas High school was no longer in the list of top 5 schools.

 ![13](https://user-images.githubusercontent.com/23488019/142515676-2f375373-2b3a-46e6-ad2e-2595ec26ffca.PNG)